khorrami1/Gridap4Physics/PDE_examples/BrusselatorEq_Note.md

-Below is a set of Markdown notes that explain the code in detail, including the key mathematical equations behind the formulation.

----

 # Brusselator PDE Solver Using Gridap

 This document explains the code that sets up and solves a time-dependent reaction-diffusion system—a Brusselator model—using the Gridap package in Julia.
 The code uses finite element methods (FEM) for spatial discretization and a Theta (Crank-Nicolson) method for time integration.